Tobechi15/Tobechi15/README.md

 - 👋 Hi, I’m @Tobechi15
-- 👀 I’m interested in web development and EA Development
+- 👀 I’m interested in web development software development and EA Development
-- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on Twitter or Instagram @itsTobechi
 -